Hoyasumii/bee-movie/README.md

 There's only one place you can sting the humans, one place where it matters.

-Hive at Five, The Hive
+Hive at Five, The Hive'